Are Tooth Gems Safe for Your Teeth?

 - Placement: Is the location low-stress (not biting edges) and free of cracks or existing restorations?

-- Hygiene Plan: Do you understand brushing, flossing, and what to avoid in the first 24 hours?
+- Hygiene plan: Do you understand brushing, flossing, and what to avoid in the first 24 hours?

 - High-contact sports without a mouthguard.